vartanbeno/Pokemon/README.md

 ### Playing Pokemon to the Bench

-To play a Pokemon card to the bench, visit `/PlayPokemonToBench`, where you will see a list of Pokemon type cards that are currently in your hand.
-You can freely choose whichever to send to the bench.
+To play a Pokemon card to the bench, visit `/PlayPokemonToBench?game=[id]&card=[position]`, where the `game` parameter is the ID of a game that you are a part of, and the `card` parameter is the position of the card in your hand that you want to send to the bench, using a zero-based index (e.g. position 2 corresponds to the 3rd card in your hand).

 The maximum amount of Pokemon on your bench at any given time is 5, so you might get a fail message.

-There are more features left to be implemented.
-Will update soon.
+You can only send Pokemon to the bench.
+If you attempt to send a card that isn't a Pokemon to the bench, you will get a fail message.

+### Retiring From a Game

+To retire from a game, visit `/Retire?game=[id]`, where the `game` parameter is the ID of a game that you are a part of.
+Once you retire from a game, you can no longer draw cards or play Pokemon to the bench.
+You can still view its board and the hand you had right before retiring.

+When you retire from a game, your status is declared retired, and your opponent is declared the winner.

 ## Acknowledgement